niklasR/niklasR.github.io/_posts/2016-07-13-blur-banding-and-browsers.md

 One of those commands is 'blur', and it looks beautiful.
 And because there's no client-side operation, it's supported in any browser that can display JPEGs - which is definitely a superset of the browsers we care about so yay :)

-To just illustrate the differences between a GraphicsMagick blur and an SVG blur in our case and in this case in my specific configuration on my machine, here two screenshots:
+To just illustrate the differences between a GraphicsMagick blur and an SVG blur in our case and in this case in my specific configuration on my machine, here two screenshots (you might want to open them in a new tab/view them full sized):

 SVG Gaussian Blur:

 ![SVG Gaussian Blur](//niklasr.github.io/assets/media/blur_svg.png "SVG Gaussian Blur")

 GraphicsMagick Blur:

 ![GraphicsMagick Blur](//niklasr.github.io/assets/media/blur_imagechef2.png "GraphicsMagick Blur")

 N